DennisIlyaev/Magic-Forest-web-project/README.md

-# A website built for a friend who owns a guesthouse.
+# A website built for a friend that owns a guesthouse.